banos/xxtmp-testmvc/examples/vanilladart/readme.md

 > _[Dart - dartlang.org][dart]_

-This version of TodoMVC is a "vanilla" Dart implementation.
+This version of TobuyMVC is a "vanilla" Dart implementation.
 The core [Dart SDK][sdk] is required.
 No web frameworks are used.
 However, this implementation uses two packages from the [pub package repository][pub].